Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Main results

 We are now ready to state the main results under the lazy training regime.
-The following theorem provides the upper bound of \emph{perturbation stability} and connects to depth and width of network and dimension of data for a deep fully-connected neural network under standard Gaussian initialization.
+The following theorem provides the upper bound of the \emph{perturbation stability} and connects to the width, and the depth of a deep fully-connected neural network under different standard Gaussian initializations.
+The proof of~\cref{thm:perturbation_stability_lazy} is deferred to~\cref{sec:proofs_thm1}.

-\begin{theorem} Given an $L$-layer neural network $\bm{f}$ defined by~\cref{eq:deep_network} trained by $\left \{ (\bm{x}_i, \bm{y}_i) \right \} _{i=1}^n$ satisfying~\cref{assumption:distribution_1}, for the convenience of analysis, we set $\alpha = 1$ and $\beta : = \beta_2 = \dots = \beta_{L-1}$, define a constant $\gamma := \beta/\sqrt{\frac{2}{m}}$, then under a small perturbation $\epsilon$ , we have the following:
+\begin{theorem} Given an $L$-layer neural network $\bm{f}$ defined by~\cref{eq:deep_network} trained by $\left \{ (\bm{x}_i, \bm{y}_i) \right \} _{i=1}^n$ satisfying~\cref{assumption:distribution_1}, for the convenience of analysis, we set $\alpha = 1$ and $\beta : = \beta_2 = \dots = \beta_{L-1}$, define a constant $\gamma := \beta/\sqrt{\frac{2}{m}}$.
+Then, under a small perturbation $\epsilon$, we have the following:

 \end{theorem}

 {\bf Remark:} Our results cover the effect of the width and depth of neural network on robustness under various common initializations depending on $\gamma \gtreqqless 1$.